Change places if ... (otherwise known as Fruit Salad)

 There are a few variants on this activity.

-Variant 1: Students are in two teams, in two lines up to the board.
-The first student has the pen (a different colour for each team).
+Variant 1: Put the students in two teams, in two lines up to the board.
+The first student in each team has the pen (a different colour for each team).
 The teacher writes the letters A-Z on the board in two or three columns, and writes the category on the board (e.g. 'jobs').
 The students race to write up a word for each letter (e.g. jobs - architect, builder, ...), then hand the pen to the next student.
 They don't have to do the letters in order.
 Stop after 3 minutes (or when finished).
 The winning team is the one with most correct words.

-Variant 2: Students in teams as before, but the teacher has already written the words on the board (for example vocabulary from yesterday's lesson).
+Variant 2: The students work in teams as before, but the teacher has already written the words on the board (for example vocabulary from yesterday's lesson).
 The teacher shouts a definition, and the students race to the board to cross out the word defined.
 Winning team has the most correct 'crosses'.

 Running / Shouting Dictations